Bombay HC asks Maharashtra to respond to writ alleging senior BJP leader’s role in Satara riots

 The petition also mentions the alleged role of Hindurao Pisal, another BJP worker, in planning the riots along with Pawaskar.
 The petition also claims that social activists wrote letters to Satara superintendent Sameer Shaikh, warning him about a possible riot.

-What the Satara case FIR says
+What the Satara FIR says

 The Satara police filed a chargesheet in the case related to the attack on the Pusesavali mosque in December.